Financial-Times/n-invite-colleagues/README.md

 ```
 where `shortName` is the acquisition context company name to use in the copy link

-and `longName` is the full name of the company for use in copy (e.g. in email title when sharing the link)
+and `longName` is the full name of the company for use in copy (e.g. in email title when sharing the link).
+This name will be uri encoded where relevant.
+If no longName is provided then sensible default copy will be used.

 ### CSS